nilae2001/mkdocs/docs/integration.md

 ```

-This will render the "Welcome back, John Doe!" message if `userLoggedIn` is `true`.
+This will render the "Welcome back, John Doe!" message.

 ### 3. **Start the Express Server**
 Run the server to test the template rendering.